Raycho01/Raycho01/README.md

 - ⚡ Fun fact: ...
 -->

+Hi there 👋
-My name is Raycho and I am currently studying "Information Technology in Industry" at the 🌱Technical University in Sofia (2nd year).
+My name is Raycho and I am currently studying "Information Technology in the Industry" at the 🌱 Technical University of Sofia (3rd year).
+I'm interested in mobile software development with Swift and learning new things daily is a must.⚡️ I also have a passion for new technologies.
+How to contact me:
-I'm also a student at 🌱Soft-Uni Online Courses (going through Java Fundamentals right now).
-My main goal is to become ⚡Java Web Developer, but I am also open to learn ⚡different technologies.
-How to contact me: 📫raicho888.kostadinov@gmail.com
+📫 raicho888.kostadinov@gmail.com